Marklogic-retired/marklogic-data-hub/_pages/welcome.md

 By grouping <span style="text-decoration: underline">all the data</span> about an entity into one consolidated record (with context and history) a Data Hub provides a 360° view of data, across silos.

 ### What is the Data Hub Framework?
-The MarkLogic Data Hub Framework (or DHF) is a set of tools and libraries that help you build an Operational Data Hub on top of MarkLogic Server.
+The MarkLogic Data Hub Framework (or DHF) is a set of tools and libraries that help you build an Operational Data Hub on top of the most current maintenance release of MarkLogic Server version 9.
+Version 3.x of DHF requires MarkLogic Server 9.0-5 or later.

 ### Why do I need the DHF?
 Here's what the DHF can do for you: